-- Health and Life Insurance.
+- 5.6 Health and Life Insurance.
 The District shall provide the Superintendent with the same standard group health-related insurance options available to other District employees.
-The District shall provide the Superintendent with the same "Leadership Team Group Life Insurance" benefits available to District employees who are a part of the leadership team as defined by the Board. - 5.7 Vacation Leave Days.
-In addition to the personal leave days granted to other employees of the District, the Superintendent shall accrue an additional 15 vacation leave days annually.
+The District shall provide the Superintendent with the same "Leadership Team Group Life Insurance" benefits available to District employees who are a part of the leadership team as defined by the Board. - 5.7 Teacher Retirement System of Texas.
+The District shall supplement the Superintendent's annual salary by an amount equal to the Superintendent's portion of the member contribution to the Texas Teacher Retirement System ("TRS").
+The supplemental salary shall include both the retirement and TRS Care portions of the TRS member contribution, in the percentage amount required by TRS for the account of the Superintendent.
+The additional salary supplement shall be paid to the Superintendent in the regular payroll installments. - 5.8 Automobile.
+The Superintendent shall be paid an annual amount of \$1,200 paid in equal installments with the regular payroll amount for indistrict travel purposes.
+Travel outside of the District will be reimbursed in accordance with district procedures for all other administrators. - 5.8 Phone.
+The Superintendent shall be paid an annual amount of \$420 paid in equal installments with the regular payroll amount as a cell phone allowance. - 5.7 Vacation Leave Days.
+In addition to the personal leave days granted to other employees of the district, the Superintendent shall accrue an additional 15 vacation leave days annually, which he may take at his choice when not interfering with urgent duties.
 The days may be taken in a single period or at different times as will least interfere with the performance of his regular duties for the District.
 The Superintendent may carry over a maximum of five vacation leave days from one year to the next, but shall at no time accrue, in the aggregate, more than 30 vacation days.
 The Superintendent shall notify the Board President of the days he takes as vacation. - 5.8 Unused Vacation Days.
 The District shall pay the Superintendent for any unused vacation leave days up to a maximum of 30 days upon his leaving the District's employ.